Tabular Foundation Models Can Do Survival Analysis: Experimental results

 \section{Experimental results}

-\bo{Datasets.} For evaluation, we use datasets from \emph{SurvSet}, a collection of real-world, right-censored time-to-event datasets \cite{drysdale2022survset}.
+\bo{Datasets.} We use datasets from \emph{SurvSet}, a collection of real-world, right-censored time-to-event datasets \citep{drysdale2022survset}.
 These datasets span multiple domains, for example, clinical studies in biomedical research, labor datasets related to unemployment duration, as well as engineering reliability datasets concerning time to system or component failure.
 Out of the total $69$ static and $8$ dynamic datasets in \emph{SurvSet}, we utilize $43$ static and $5$ dynamic datasets.
 We excluded datasets that (i) contained fewer than two unique event times in the test set, or (ii) had a Kaplan-Meier estimate of the censoring probability $\PP( C_i > t_k \mid X_{i,0}) = 0$ or $\PP( C_i > t_{k+\Delta} \mid T_i > t_k, \HH_{i,t_k}) = 0$ for any $t_k$.
 This second criterion ensures a positive probability of not being censored; without it, the survival distribution is non-identifiable in regions lacking support, and the inverse weighting used in standard evaluation metrics leads to unstable, biased estimates \citep{uno2011c}.

-Across the $43$ static datasets, the median sample size is $461$ (IQR: $228$-$1,494$).
+Across the $43$ static datasets, the median sample size is $461$ (IQR: $228$-$1494$).
 The dimension of covariates $X_{i,0}$ ranged from $4$ to $161$ (median: $8$, mean: $15.2$).
-The censoring in these datasets is nontrivial and heterogeneous: the censoring rate ranged from $6.6\%$ to $94.4\%$ (median of $56.4\%$).
-The dynamic datasets vary in scale, from the $4,603$ unique examples in \textit{oldmort} to smaller ones containing between $103$ and $556$ samples.
+The censoring rate in these datasets is heterogeneous ranging from from $6.6\%$ to $94.4\%$ (median: $56.4\%$).
+The dynamic datasets vary in scale, from the $4,603$ samples in \textit{oldmort} to smaller ones with $103$ to $556$ samples.
 Across these $5$ datasets, the number of covariates ranges from $4$ to $7$, and the censoring rate range is $27.2\%$-$66.2\%$.
-See Appendix \ref{app:datasets} for more on the datasets.
+See Appendix \ref{app:datasets} for more details on the datasets.